sun-umn/DMPlug/README.md

-# DMPlug: A Plug-in Method for Solving Inverse Problems with Diffusion Models
+# DMPlug: A Plug-in Method for Solving Inverse Problems with Diffusion Models (NeurIPS 2024)

-This is the official implementation of "DMPlug: A Plug-in Method for Solving Inverse Problems with Diffusion Models".
+This is the official implementation of "DMPlug: A Plug-in Method for Solving Inverse Problems with Diffusion Models" (NeurIPS 2024).
 You can find our paper via [arXiv](https://arxiv.org/abs/2405.16749).

 ## Abstract
 In this paper, we advocate viewing the reverse process in DMs as a function and propose a novel plug-in method for solving